raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
-4. Download the images: Find the folder where you saved them.
-Download to your computer.
+4. Download the images: Find the folder where you saved your images.
+Download them to your computer.
 --- /task ---

 --- /collapse ---